Port St. Lucie Wrongful Death Lawyer

 4. Fatal Falls

-Falls are relatively common, but they can sometimes be deadly—especially for elderly adults.
+Falls are relatively common, but they can sometimes be deadly—especially for older adults.
 Fatal falls often occur in nursing homes when residents are not adequately supervised or when there are hazards present in the home, like wet floors or loose carpeting.

 Statute of Limitations for Filing a Wrongful Death Claim in Florida